 You can also set up a cleaning plan for approx. $70/month for your pool to be professionally cleaned.

 Hiring a professional pool builder is always the best option as you will know your pool is installed to Australian Standards and covered under warranty.
 A professional pool builder with years of experience will also likely save money in the long run as they will be better equipped and able to handle any unexpected issues.

 Before construction can begin you will need a permit from your local council.
-It’s impossible to give an exact cost for the permits as it will vary from council to council and type of permit required.
+It’s impossible to give an exact cost for the permits as it will vary from council to council and depend on the type of permit required.
 You can save some money by submitting the paperwork yourself, however, be wary of mistakes as re-filing fees can be expensive.

 As with any construction process, a fair amount of waste will be generated; soil, shipping materials, and cut-offs.
 Disposal companies generally charge by kilometer from your property to the disposal site.
 While the builders can locate a site for you, locating your own site nearby could save thousands of dollars.

 Rocks and other obstacles can add to the cost of excavation.
 If you are using a local pool builder, they should be knowledgeable of the ground quality in your area and can therefore anticipate any major issues.
 This allows them to work these costs into the budget before construction begins.